imsato/hamm-oc-staff/README.md

 # hamm-oc-staff
-HAMAMI Open campus operation management app for faculty and staff
+HAMaMi Open campus operation management app for faculty and staff create at 2026/5/16